-Her recent book Legal, Real and Converged Interest in Declaratory Relief published by Kluwer Law International, focuses on declaratory relief in litigation and arbitration.
+Author of numerous legal publications on M&A and commercial arbitration, including: ‘Polish Arbitration Law’ and ‘The Challenges and the Future of Commercial and Investment Arbitration’ and the recent book ‘Legal, Real and Converged Interest in Declaratory Relief’ published by Kluwer Law International, which focuses on declaratory relief in litigation and arbitration.

 For many years, distinguished in numerous rankings including Chambers Global and Chambers Europe in the most in-demand arbitrators category.

 She has been praised for her ‘inquisitorial style’, ‘exceptional business acumen and second-to-none legal knowledge’ and described as ‘efficient with a strong commercial sense’ as well as ‘heavily involved with various arbitration bodies’, one of the sources noted that she ‘has put Poland on the international arbitration scene.’
 She has been also called ‘the first lady of arbitration in Poland’.